Rxxllnz/Robotica_inteligente_sistemas_autonomos/Readme.md

 Status
 ------
 Active development.
-Several hardware-specific details and the external vision repository link are still TODO.
-The firmware includes a built-in `TEST_MODE` to support offline testing on a single board.
+The firmware includes a built-in `TEST_MODE` to support offline testing on a single board and a `SERIAL_STUB`.

 Repository layout
 -----------------